 People often say that it’s powerful to write things out by hand.
 I’m not going to disagree with them.
 I’m no expert in that subject.
 But, I think you should do what works best for you, and makes things the easiest.
 Forget about the ideal, and just get it done.

 Personally, I prefer using an electronic medium, because is feels less permanent.
 I can edit it without making a mess of paper, or rewriting the whole thing.
 So, I keep my wellness vision statement in a Google Doc.
 I can easily revisit it wherever I’m at, and I can continually make edits.

 I add, I delete, and I reword sentences so that it resonates with ME.

 So pick the medium that works best for you, so that you can create a vision statement that works for you.

 Okay, if you haven’t written your wellness vision statement.
 Do that first.
 Seriously, don’t ignore it, or put it off.
 We’re all procrastinators.
 But this doesn’t need to be perfect.
 It doesn’t need to be long.
 Just write something down to get yourself started.

 Then, once you’ve done that, it’s time to set some goals.
-But, that’s for the next blog post.
+Here’s how to get started by setting some nutrition goals.